-We have only recently started to seriously look at the repercussions of our throw-away society largely dictated by the global waste management crisis, with cumulative and visual environmental impacts from waste.
+We have only recently started to seriously look at the repercussions of our throw-away society which has been exacerbated by the global waste management crisis.
 Recycling has increasingly been on the international agenda with countries in East Asia now rejecting our exported recyclables due to contamination and limitations on processing capacity.

-Waste such as carpet, mattresses and e-waste continue to be the most problematic without higher government intervention.
-Apart from education and awareness-raising in local communities to reinforce priorities of the waste hierarchy (avoid-reuse-recycle), councils have limited power to change this situation.
-This is due to geographical placement of processing facilities and offshore waste contract limitations determining which sources they can process.
-There is therefore a need to develop markets within Australia that can process our recyclables.
+Waste such as carpet, mattresses and e-waste continue to be the most problematic without further higher government intervention beyond the National Television and Computer Recycling Scheme.
+Apart from education and awareness-raising in local communities to reinforce priorities of the waste hierarchy (avoid-reuserecycle), councils have limited power to change this situation.

-The City of Ryde is part of a Northern Sydney Region of Councils (NSROC) 'Community Recycling Centre' to assist in the collection and recycling of various waste streams outside of general collections.
+Insufficient recycling and processing facilities within Australia have resulted in recyclable material being shipped offshore.
+However due to the change in the Asian market, Australia now needs to look to develop our own markets to process recyclables.
+The City of Ryde is part of a Northern Sydney Region of Councils (NSROC) 'Community Recycling Centre' to assist in the collection and recycling of problem waste streams outside of general collections.
 Waste-to-energy is also an important tool to utilise waste that would otherwise have gone to landfill as long as resource recovery had been maximised beforehand.